Rajssss/shakti-soc/asic/e-class-aardonyx/README.md

 $ make generate_verilog
 ```

+All files are available in the `verilog` folder with aardonyx.v being the top module

 ## Reporting Issues
 While reporting issues with this board/build please make sure to mark the issues with the `e-class-aardonyx` label